Four Days at the Edge of the Desert: A Petra Itinerary

 Hotel: JOD 25/night at a basic but clean place in Wadi Musa.
 Total: JOD 75 for 3 nights.

-What would I do differently?
-Buy a 3-day Petra Expert pass (JOD 80 — only JOD 5 more than the 2-day) and explore the backcountry trails to Little Petra and the Urn Tomb overview.
+What's worth doing differently?
+Buy the 3-day Petra Expert pass (JOD 80 — only JOD 5 more than the 2-day) and explore the backcountry trails to Little Petra and the Urn Tomb overview.

 For practical planning, read our 14-question Petra Q&A. For why Petra deserves your bucket list, see our 8 reasons guide.
 If carved-rock cities fascinate you, Cappadocia offers another stunning example.
 And for more ancient wonders, Cairo and the Pyramids are a natural pairing.